LSDtopotools/lsdtt_pcl_docker/readme.md

   2. The `-v` stands for "volume" and in practice it links the files in the docker container with files in your host operating system.
   3. After the `-v` you need to tell docker where the directories are on both the host operating system (in this case `C:\LSDTopoTools`) and the container (in this case `/LSDTopoTools`).
 These are separated by a colon (`:`).
 3. Once you do this you will get a `#` symbol showing that you are inside the container.
 You can now do *LSDTopoTools* stuff.
+4. *IMPORTANT* you will need to run a script to clone or update *LSDTopoTools*.
+Run this by simply entering `Start_LSDTT.sh` into the command line.
-4. To exit the container use `ctrl-D`.
+5. To exit the container use `ctrl-D`.
 The containers all have linux environments so you will be able to use linux command line tools within the docker container.

 ### Docker notes